 Regularly Cleaning Dog Ears Prevents Ear Problems

-Cleaning dog ears takes only a few minutes, but it can prevent common dog ear problems like ear infections and dog ear mites.
+Cleaning your dog’s ears takes only a few minutes, but it can prevent common ear problems like wax buildup, ear infections and dog ear mites.

 While some vets recommend daily dog ear cleaning, cleaning dog ears just once a week, will help to keep your pet’s ears healthy.